 Mantids are known to change color to match their environment.
 This one matched my yellow/tan house perfectly… reminds me of a wax bean!
 He hung out at the front door for a couple days.
 I never knew there were over 2400 species of mantid across the world.
 This one I guessed to be a praying… Continue reading Ever see a tan mantis?

-2021 April 13 Planted March 4 Ratibida had about seven sprouts.
+Planting April 13 Planted March 4 Ratibida had about seven sprouts.
 Probably within the last couple days. cotlydon are yellow.
 Set out into soil.
 Geum no sign of sprouting.
 Many seeds were moldy.
 These are now in a container outdoors.
 Butterflyweed no sign of sprouting.
-Dalea P. 2/4 planted February 4th evidence of germination seen… Continue reading Propagating colorado native flower seed indoors and out
+Dalea P. 2/4 planted February 4th evidence of germination seen… Continue reading Propagating Colorado native flower seed indoors and out

 Silo Garden and Entry Lane Imagine a place to hang out under the shade of the trees, a silo bar offering up cold beverages while people play cornhole.
 This is the silo garden.
 To its north end lies a patio with benches and bar stools.
 To its south a rounded garden of wildflowers and path… Continue reading 2021 Plant planning homestead